captproton/placekey_rails/README.md

 A Ruby on Rails engine for working with [Placekeys](https://placekey.io/) - a universal standard identifier for physical places.

-## ⚠️ Development Status
+## Development Status

-**Note:** This gem is currently in active development and not yet ready for production use.
-Some components are stable while others are still being refined.
+This gem is at version 0.2.0 and includes comprehensive Rails integration features.
+All core functionality is stable and tests are passing.

-See [DEVELOPMENT_STATUS.md](DEVELOPMENT_STATUS.md) for detailed information on the current development status and known issues.
+See [DEVELOPMENT_STATUS.md](DEVELOPMENT_STATUS.md) for detailed information on the current development status.

 ## What is Placekey?